GannettDigital/simulato/docs/_pages/tutorial-entry-component.md

 }
 ```

 With our model section created, we are able to add the `entryComponent` property that differentiates entry components for other components.
-Whenever a component is created and added to the expected state of the system, a unique  `name`, and an expected `state` must be provided.
+Whenever a component is created and added to the expected state of the system, a unique  `name`, and a component `state` must be provided.
 Entry components are functionally no different, and a `name` and `state` must be provided.
 However, since we need some place to start, we provide this information directly in the component via the `entryComponent` property.
-This is a simple object that species a `name` and the expected `state`.
+This is a simple object that species a `name` and the component's `state`.

 ```
 'use strict'